UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ## Local setup

-### Pre-requisites
+### Quick setup

 For quick setup (running with docker compose):
 - Docker Desktop (https://www.docker.com/products/docker-desktop/)
 - .Net 8 (https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-### Optional requirements
+- If you're using Rider then you will need to install the ".net core user secrets" plugin

+### Manual setup (optional)

-Recommended if you want to run the project in Rider with access to local tools, such as the debugger and EF migrations:
+If you want to run the project in Rider with access to local tools, such as the debugger and EF migrations, follow these steps:

 - Install EF Core CLI tools (https://docs.microsoft.com/en-us/ef/core/cli/dotnet)
 - Node v14+ (https://nodejs.org/en/)
-- If you're using Rider then you will need to install the ".net core user secrets" plugin
 - If you need to work on the S3 file writing code, download and configure Minio (see below)
     - [Windows](https://min.io/download#/windows)
     - [Mac](https://min.io/docs/minio/macos/index.html#procedure)

 In WhlgPublicWebsite run `npm install`

-### Minio
+#### Minio

 If using docker minio will be configured automatically.